-On January 10, 2023, the Department proposed regulations to create a new income-driven repayment plan to reduce future monthly payments for lower- and middle-income borrowers.
-Among other things, the proposed regulation would revise the Revised Pay As You Earn (REPAYE) regulations, eliminate negative amortization, and offer \$0 monthly payments for any individual borrower who makes less than roughly \$30,600 annually and any borrower in a family of four who makes less than about \$62,400.
-While it is too early to know the entirety of the impact that COVID and COVID-related repayment flexibility will have on the cohort default rate, the Company expects that the next one or more cohort years will be affected.
+On July 10, 2023, the Department issued final regulations to create a new income-driven repayment plan to reduce future monthly payments for lower- and middle-income borrowers.
+Among other things, this new regulation - known as the Saving on a Valuable Education (SAVE) Plan - revised the Revised Pay As You Earn (REPAYE) regulations, eliminated negative amortization, and offered \$0 monthly payments for any individual borrower who makes less than roughly \$32,800 annually and any borrower in a family of four who makes less than about \$67,500 annually (using the 2023 Federal poverty guidelines).
+The SAVE Plan was scheduled to be fully implemented in July 2024, but a federal appeals court paused implementation of the entire SAVE Plan pending resolution of legal challenges brought by several states.
+Meanwhile, the Department published an interim final rule to allow borrowers to enroll in the Income-Contingent Repayment (ICR) and Pay As You Earn (PAYE) repayment plans, designated for early implementation on December 16, 2024, through July 1, 2027, while the SAVE Plan is paused.
+Although it is too early to know the entirety of the impact that COVID and COVID-related repayment flexibility will have on the cohort default rate, the Company expects that the next one or more cohort years will be affected.